 A range of habitats are identified as being of Principal Importance, and these include lowland grassland and meadows and lowland mixed deciduous woodland habitats, both of which are present on The Croft.
 There are also a number of species of Principal Importance, and those which have been found on The Croft are indicated within the species list in Appendix C - Richness of Wildlife-Biodiversity of this submission.

-Biodiversity Strategy 2020: A strategy for England’s wildlife and ecosystem services

-The Biodiversity Strategy 2020 (2011) outlines the wildlife and ecosystem services strategy, and is incorporated into the NPPF and PPG, with a key aim of improving habitat quality of priority habitats.

 Local Planning Policy Context

 City of Stoke-on-Trent Local Plan 2001